Hazleton, Pennsylvania: Sugarloaf massacre

 During the height of the American Revolution, in the summer of 1780, British sympathizers (known as Tories) began attacking the outposts of American revolutionaries located along the Susquehanna River in the Wyoming Valley.
 Because of reports of Tory activity in the region, Captain Daniel Klader and a platoon of 41 men from Northampton County were sent to investigate.
 They traveled north from the Lehigh Valley along a path known as "Warrior's Trail" (which is present-day Pennsylvania Route 93).
 This route connects the Lehigh River in Jim Thorpe (formerly known as Mauch Chunk) to the Susquehanna River in Berwick.

 Captain Klader's men made it as far north as present-day Conyngham, when they were ambushed by Tory militiamen and members of the Seneca tribe.
 In all, 15 men were killed on September 11, 1780, in what is now known as the Sugarloaf massacre.

 The Moravians, a Christian denomination, had been using "Warrior's Trail" since the early 18th century after the Moravian missionary Nicolaus Ludwig Zinzendorf first used it to reach the Wyoming Valley.
 This particular stretch of "Warrior's Trail" had an abundance of hazel trees.
 Though the Moravians called the region "St. Anthony's Wilderness", it eventually became known as "Hazle Swamp", a name which had been used previously by the Native Americans.
 The Moravian missionaries were sent from their settlements in Bethlehem to the site of the Sugarloaf Massacre to bury the dead soldiers.
 Some Moravians decided to stay, and in 1782, they built a settlement (St. Johns) along the Nescopeck Creek, which is near the present-day intersection of Interstates 80 and 81.

 Jacob Drumheller

 In the late 18th and early 19th centuries, the Warrior's Trail was revamped and widened.
-It was renamed the Berwick Turnpike.
+It was renamed the Lausanne-Nescopeck Turnpike.
 Later, a road was built to connect Wilkes-Barre to McKeansburg.
 This road intersected with the Berwick Turnpike.
 An entrepreneur named Jacob Drumheller decided that this intersection was the perfect location for a rest stop, so in 1809, he built the first building in what would later be known as Hazleton.
 Though a few buildings and houses were erected nearby, the area remained a dense wilderness for nearly 20 years.
 At the time, the area offered little more than small-scale logging.
 Jacob Drumheller is buried at Conyngham Union Cemetery.